u7122029/autoeval_baselines/README.md

-# Is the Linear correlation Between Classification and Rotation/Jigsaw Prediction Model-Invariant?
+# Investigating the Effectiveness of Jigsaw Tiled Images for Estimating Classifier Accuracy.

 This is a fork of [the 1st DataCV Challenge](https://sites.google.com/view/vdu-cvpr23/competition?authuser=0)